logo for familyhistoryproducts.com

 My maternal grandmother was so good to me.

-Velva Ledbetter (Maiden Trammell) was born in 1919 and died in 1984.
+Velva Ledbetter (Maiden name Trammell) was born in 1919 and died in 1984.
 I was 19 when she died, so all the memories that I have of her are truly childhood memories.

-Gradma was from Kentucky originally, but she and my grandpa moved to Oregon when my mother was just 7 years old.
+Grandma was from Kentucky originally, but she and my grandpa moved to Oregon when my mother was just 7 years old.
 My mother is the second youngest of seven kids.
 Both grandma and grandpa wanted to keep my uncles from having to work in the Kentucky coal mines.

-Grandma was a very generous person.
+Grandma was a very generous woman.
 She gave freely of her time and of her meager income that she lived on.
 See, my grandpa died before I was born of black lung disease.
 Thus, the importance of moving away from those coal mines.
 It was a survivors pension, from the coal mines, that grandma lived on.

 I spent the night at grandma's house every chance that I had.